10up/wpsnapshots/README.md

   If you are pulling a massive database, there are all sorts of memory and MySQL optimization issues you can encounter.
 Try running WP Snapshots as root (`--db_user=root`) so it can attempt to tweak settings for the large import.

-* __wpsnapshots search displays  Signature expired error.__
+* __wpsnapshots search displays signature expired error.__

-  This happens when you local system clock is skewed.
-To fix this
+  This happens when your local system clock is skewed.
+To fix:
-  * If you using VVV do a `vagrant reload`
+  * If you're using VVV, try `vagrant reload`
-  * If you using docker try `docker-machine ssh default 'sudo ntpclient -s -h pool.ntp.org'`
+  * If you're using Docker, try `docker-machine ssh default 'sudo ntpclient -s -h pool.ntp.org'`

 ## Windows